Rensvandeschoot/Tutorials/multilevel/LME4-Multilevel-Tutorial--Frequentist-.md

 ## extrav -0.705 -0.085
 ```

-As default the lmer function does only give test statistics and estimates, but no p-values.
+As default, the lmer function does only give test statistics and estimates, but no p-values.
 However, because we use the `lmerTest package` we do get P-values.
 The intercept is now 2.14, the regression coefficient for sex is 1.25, and the regression coefficient for extraversion 0.44.
 In the last column of the Fixed effects table of the output we see the P-values, which indicate all regression coefficients are significantly different from 0.
 The results of this output are not given in the book.

 ## First and Second Level Predictors